-Gemma Andrews is a 33-year-old mother of four.
+Gemma Andrews is a thirty-something mother of four.
 For the past 10 years, she’s been hosting Christmas dinner at her home in the UK.

-She usually has about 16 guests in total, including her parents, grandparents, and even her ex-husband and his family.
-Gemma prefers to do the extensive cooking herself so she can manage her son’s severe food allergies.
+She usually has about 16 guests in total, including her parents, grandparents, and even her ex-husband and his family members.
+Gemma prefers to do the extensive cooking and preparation all by herself so she can manage her son’s severe food allergies.

 But over the last few years, the expenses have continued to increase.
 “The alcohol content has gone up as more children become adults, and there are more people who have had children,” she says.

 One year, Gemma’s grandparents offered to chip in for the expensive feast.
 This gesture gave the busy host a rather controversial idea.

 In a recent interview on British talk show This Morning, Gemma made a confession that spurred a ton of heated debate…

 Gemma Andrews, a mom of four, has been hosting an all-day Christmas feast for the past 10 years.
 She prefers to handle the holiday cooking on her own because her son has severe food allergies.

 This means she has to spend hours organizing and preparing for the big day.